Alicia Masters: Other versions

+Earth X

 In the alternate future of the 1999 miniseries Earth X, Alicia has married Ben Grimm.
 They have two children, Buzz and Chuck, who have Ben's orange-rock skin.
 Like most of humanity, Alicia has been granted powers due to the release of a mutative agent.

+House of M

 In the 2005 storyline "House of M", Alicia is part of the human resistance, struggling against the ruling class of mutants.
-She has spent some time as a sculptor, J. Jonah Jameson had commissioned one of himself for his home.
+She has spent some time as a sculptor; J. Jonah Jameson had commissioned one of himself for his home.

+Fantastic Four: The End

 In the 2007 miniseries Fantastic Four: The End, which depicts a possible future of the Fantastic Four, Alicia is married to Ben Grimm and they have three children and live on Mars, where she uses her sculpture talents for terraforming.

+Ultimate Marvel

 The Ultimate Marvel version of the character is introduced into the modern revamp of the Fantastic Four, Ultimate Fantastic Four, in issue #29, where she is a sculpture student at an arts college.
 She finds a depressed Ben in the park; her simple gesture of friendship instantly places her in mortal danger from Doctor Doom.

-In A.I.M.'s pocket dimension of Earth-13584, it is mentioned that Alicia Masters is dead.
-Thing even mistook Moonstone for Alicia at the time when the Dark Avengers were drawn into this pocket dimension.